-All students with less than 60 earned semester hours will be advised by Dr. Melanie Nogalski (last names A-G), Mr. Christopher Moore (last names H-M), or Mr. Adam Moore (last names M-Z) and should follow the link below to schedule an appointment.
+All students with less than 60 earned semester hours will be advised by Dr. Melanie Nogalski (last names A-G), Mr. Christopher Moore (last names H-M), or Mr. Adam Moore (last names M-Z).
 An advising appointment for students with less than 60 earned hours is required to be able to register.
-However, regardless of how early you schedule your appointment, you will not be able to register for classes until your assigned registration period in April.
+However, regardless of how early you schedule your appointment, you will not be able to register for classes until your assigned registration period.

 All BIC Students should check bearweb to verify if any additional advising appointments are required.
 Juniors and Seniors in BIC should check for the advisor in their major department.
 Visit your BearWeb account and select - Student Services & Financial Aid - Advisement - Advisement Contact Information.
 Here you will find your specific advising areas and/or Advisor.

 Students in both BIC and the Honors Program with less than 30 hours earned will be advised for Honors by their BIC advisor.
 You are not required to make an appointment with an Honors advisor.